salmanhiro/Dataset-from-Video-w-OpenCV/README.md

 * 1. First, create label.
 I named it `rover`.
 * 2. Then, when the video is playing, press `s` to save frame into image.
 To stop playing video, press `q`.

+# Advances
+To create object detection dataset (in example Pascal VOC or YOLO format), put the produced images into a folder, then using LabelImg (`https://github.com/tzutalin/labelImg`), you could create bounding box(es).